-Today’s coffeehouse business is booming as more and more people seek a place to rest, work, eat or socialize in busy cities.
+Today’s coffeehouse culture is booming as more and more people are looking for a place to rejuvenate.
 Looking at how cafés were an essential part of Viennese life raises interesting questions about how we live and socialize in the modern city today.
-The Viennese café was a monument to the fruitful wasting of time: an idea that has much to offer today’s time-starved city-dwellers.

-More than 300 years later the Kaffeehaus has become an institution, without comparison in the world.
+More than 300 years later the Kaffeehaus is still an institution.
 The Viennese have developed a whole culture around coffee drinking and elevated it to an all encompassing attitude of life.

-You feel at home in a Kaffeehaus as you step inside: the setting is spacious yet intimate, there is plush seating around marble tables, the scrape of traditional Thonet wooden chairs on parquet floors and mirrors reflecting mildly steamy light.
-Some examples of Kaffeehaus are furnished with genuine showpieces - time-worn and darkened, they exude an indefinable atmosphere.
+You feel at home in a Kaffeehaus as you step inside: the setting is spacious yet intimate, there is plush seating around marble tables, the scrape of traditional Thonet wooden chairs on parquet floors and mirrors reflecting the mood.